Health & Nutrition

 • Supports brain function.
 Provide essential fatty acids like omega-3s, which are needed for brain health and cognitive function.

 • Reduces inflammation.
-Help lower inflammation throughout the body, which can reduce the risk of chronic diseases like
+Help lower inflammation throughout the body, which can reduce the risk of chronic diseases.

 • Maintains healthy skin.
 Contribute to healthy skin by supporting cell structure and hydration.